stevenxchung/python-3-pierian-data-udemy/Section 04 - Python Comparison Operators/readme.md

 # Chaining Comparison Operators

 There are several keywords used to chain comparison operators:
-* When using the *and* keyword, both statments have to be true.
+* When using the *and* keyword, both statements have to be true.
 * When using the *or* keyword, either statements can be true

 Additionally, we have a *not* keyword which returns the opposite of the expected result: